+Por Debajo del Árbol

+PRAXIS, PEANA OFF-SITE; CDMX, MX.
+2022

-Por Debajo del Árbol PRAXIS Taller de Arquitectura Agustín Hernández opened its doors for the first time to the public with the exhibition Por debajo del árbol (What Lies Under the Tree); a project presented by PEANA and curated by Ana Pérez Escoto and Carlota Pérez-Jofre, bringing together contemporary works of fifteen artists in dialogue with Agustin Hernández's universe.
+PRAXIS Taller de Arquitectura Agustín Hernández opened its doors for the first time to the public with the exhibition Por debajo del árbol (What Lies Under the Tree); a project presented by PEANA and curated by Ana Pérez Escoto and Carlota Pérez-Jofre, bringing together contemporary works of fifteen artists in dialogue with Agustin Hernández's universe.

 Our evolutionary nature has forced us to seek a psychological sense of security and protection -and to build spaces that allow it- in order to put aside our vigilant instinct and reach deep states of sleep.
 Built from a set of prisms and pyramids that seem impenetrable, Agustín Hernández's workshop, known as PRAXIS (1975), floats among the trees at a height of forty meters.
 With steel roots that go underground and replicating the principles of compression and tension of the branches of the ocotes, the Mexican architect built the perfect sanctuary to be able to "dream his research out loud".
 Given the opportunity to observe his private world, his discordant ideas become heartfelt confessions.
 Monumentality breaks down into vulnerabilities.
 What universes unfold behind these secret passageways?
 What creatures inhabit this unique tree house?
 How has the passage of time revealed certain flaws in the matrix? matrix?
 It is here that reality becomes dreamlike.

-PRAXIS, PEANA OFF-SITE; CDMX, MX.
+El Ensamble del Ocaso

+Museo MARCO, MTY, MX.
 2022

-Exhibition view Por Debajo del Árbol PRAXIS, PEANA OFF-SITE; CDMX, MX.
-2022 El Ensamble del Ocaso Museo MARCO, Monterrey, MX.
-2022 The work that Tezontle presents in this exhibition, entitled Call to Four Bells, operates interactively, detonating a sequential burst after being activated by pressing the buttons on its side.
+The work that Tezontle presents in this exhibition, entitled Call to Four Bells, operates interactively, detonating a sequential burst after being activated by pressing the buttons on its side.
 Sitting vertically against the horizon beyond the museum walls, this piece resounds timbrally like a call on the landscape near and far, alluding not only to the difference in scales between natural and man-made structures, but also to the multitude of bell towers that exist in the colonial town of downtown Monterrey.
 Called Four Bells, it also links with previous Tezontle pieces (Undisclosed location: Machine for the Intermittent Hermit, 2020; Fair Shelter, 2021) through a shared narrative universe, in which each structure speculates on the inhabitants and its own users, outside of today's urbanized world.